 Water can also accumulate around the perimeter foundation of the home or building.
 This sitting water can seep through cracks, siding or foundation walls making lower levels, like the basement or crawl space, wet or damp.

-Chimneys are designed to do an adequate job of keeping the elements out, but your chimney could be the cause of your leaking roof.
-Homes with chimneys are commonly facing problems with roof leaks.
+Chimneys are designed to do an adequate job of keeping the elements out, however, your chimney may be the cause of your leaking roof.
+Homes with chimneys are commonly facing problems with roof leaks in heavy rain.

 The outer structure of your chimney often retains water, which can make the roof leak in a hard rain.
 You must also make sure the shingles and flashing surrounding the chimney are in proper working order.

 If you see that your roof is leaking, then you want to address the problem as soon as possible.
-During a storm, or colder winter months, jumping onto the roof to inspect the problem is not practical.
+During a storm or colder winter months, jumping onto the roof to inspect the problem is not practical, let alone safe.

 Roofing Repair Questions?